-Returning to the READY position can only occur when the

-system is not acquiring images.
+Returning to the READY position can only occur when the system is not acquiring images.

-NOTE: While actively imaging, proximal AND distal translation will occur only within the range of 0mm to 150 mm.
-Translation will stop automatically when these extreme positions are achieved and imaging will continue.

-NOTE: While at the 0 mm position and not imaging, pressing either of the distal position controls, or each will return the controller and catheter imaging core to the READY position.
+- NOTE: While actively imaging, proximal AND distal translation will occur only within the range of 0mm to 150 mm.
+Translation will stop automatically when these extreme positions are achieved and imaging will continue. - NOTE: While at the 0 mm position and not imaging, pressing either of the distal position controls, the controller and catheter imaging core to the READY position.